ChinYuenAu/FlyingGuideDog/README.md

     - Avoid excessive lateral oscillation

   - Obstacle avoidance Region of Interest(ROI) definition
     - Monitor only the left and right sides for obstacles based on experimental findings and project nature.
-Obstalces are not likely to intrude between target user and drone in the middle part of frame
+Obstacles are not likely to intrude between target user and drone in the middle part of frame
     - Full image height and width are not considered to avoid false positive classifications
     - ROI thresholds are empirically calibrated to balance sensitivity—avoiding values that are too little (missing obstacles) or too large (capturing irrelevant outliers)
     - ROI shrinks dynamically at closer distances to account for reduced false positives